Ready-Made Vendor Agreement Templates

 2. Include Objectives

-Of course, you can't do something without a goal or more.
+Of course, you can't do something without a goal.
+Goals help to keep on the track of what you want to achieve.
 Include in your business or sales agreement what you aim in your endeavor.
-Write down what you want to attain in the project; however, do not include the details in achieving your goals because that's for the next section.
+Write down what you want to attain in the project.

 3. Scope of Work

-A timetable dictates the span of time your project will be done.
-Before anything else, if possible, try to think of the timetable your clients might work upon.
+A timetable dictates the span of time your project will take to be done.
+Before anything else, if possible, try to think of the schedule your clients might work upon.
 It could be in a month's time, weeks, or days.

 5. Propose the Budget

-Just like any other project, money can be a question.
+Like any other project, money can be a question.
 Same as the timetable, you can give the client a rough budget plan that is needed in a project.
 Even a range is fine as long as it is transparent, along with the planning and spending of the project.
-It is also healthy for clients to know the money that they are shelling out from their pockets.

 6. Project Evaluation